dansmyers/IntroToCS/Assignments/3-The_Compleat_Gamester.md

 You win.
 ```

-As before, use `sys.exit()` to end the program immediately if the user inputs a bad value.
+As before, use `quit()` to end the program immediately if the user inputs a bad value.
 Print the message

 ```
 You must enter 1, 2, 3, or 4.